Ecuador to end diesel subsidy for large shrimp farms

 QUITO, Dec 1 (Reuters) - Ecuador said on Thursday it will end a diesel subsidy aimed at large shrimp farms as part of a plan to refocus its fuel subsidies on poorer constituents, a key demand of protesters who staged violent demonstrations earlier this year.

-Following the demonstrations, Ecuador's government is working to exclude certain sectors from national fuel subsidies, in a bid to pay for social programs and meet protestors' demands.
+Following the demonstrations, Ecuador's government is working to exclude certain sectors from national fuel subsidies, in a bid to pay for social programs and meet protesters' demands.

 The subsidy will be cut for farms with more than 30 productive hectares beginning on Friday, the president's press office said in a statement.

-"It is an ethical, responsible and socially focused decision," the statement added.
+"It is an ethical, responsible and socially focused decision," the statement added, saying the government was "convinced that the subsidies should exclusively benefit the poor."

 The decision comes as President Guillermo Lasso, a conservative former banker, acts to fulfill a promise made to indigenous groups in October to target crude oil subsidies, which are on track to top $4 billion this year, to sectors that need them most.